Subscribe to Our Newsletter

-SACRAMENTO – California Attorney General Xavier Becerra today announced the release of a California Department of Justice (DOJ) report on use of force-related polices, training, and practices within the Sacramento Police Department (SPD).
+SACRAMENTO – California Attorney General Xavier Becerra today announced the release of a California Department of Justice (DOJ) report on use of force-related policies, training, and practices within the Sacramento Police Department (SPD).
 The report is entirely separate from DOJ’s independent oversight into the shooting death of Stephon Alonzo Clark.
 The purpose of the report is to provide SPD with recommendations grounded in evidence and promising practices from around the country to help guide the reform efforts it has independently committed to pursue.

 “We stand together today to take an important step forward to strengthen the trust that must exist between our communities and law enforcement officers as they work to protect all Californians,” said Attorney General Becerra.
 “This report will provide the Sacramento Police Department with a range of substantive recommendations to do just that.
 I thank Chief Daniel Hahn for opening the doors to his department for the Department of Justice to conduct this important, independent review.”